Deniandel/GradientBoosting/README.md

 ## **Gradient Boosting for Wine Quality Prediction**

 ### **Overview**
 This project investigated the use of **Gradient Boosting**, specifically through **XGBoost**, to predict the quality of red wine based on various physicochemical features.
 The study compares the performance of **XGBoost** against a **baseline Decision Tree model** for both regression and classification tasks.
+In this repository, you will find a full paper writeup of the results found, a presentation that sums up what was done, along with the actual code used to peform Gradient Boosting on the dataset.

 ---